reshamas/fastai_deeplearn_part1/lessons/lesson_6_x.md

 ## Summary of Course so Far
 - our penultimate lesson

-- here's the code you have to write
-- high level description of what code is doing
+### Dimensions
+- we can compress high dimensional spaces to a few dimensions, using PCA (Principal Component Analysis)
+-